-A message and history from our Patient Participation Group:-
+A message and history from our Patient Group:-

-The Patient Participation Group (PPG) has been in existence since 2007 to represent the interests of all patients registered with the Stokenchurch Medical Centre.
+The Patient Group (PG) has been in existence since 2007 to represent the interests of all patients registered with the Stokenchurch Medical Centre.

 The first Annual General Meeting of the group was held on 1st November 2012 when after a vote for a chairman, secretary and committee members had taken place the group became formal and our Aims and Objectives document was adopted.